You are here

 The level three courses are Clinical Athletic Training III - HP 409 (Fall) and Clinical Athletic Training IV - HP 410 (Spring).
 The students meet as a class and have to accumulate at least 70 hours per clinical course.
 Senior students gain their level three clinical experiences by returning to Louisiana College's campus.
 Students continued the three year rotational plan by gaining experiences with preceptors in other sport settings and general medical condition exposure that they did not undergo as a level one student.
-The senior athletic training students assist their clinical instructor and help by mentoring the younger students.
+The senior athletic training students assist their preceptors and help by mentoring the younger students.
 The instructors of HP 409/410 coordinate the competencies and proficiencies of the level three students.
 The students review for the BOC examination and complete any remedial competencies/proficiencies.

 As a senior Athletic Training Student, there also is a general medical exposure expectation which will be incorporated into the two senior clinical classes.
 These exposures are important as the majority of the clinical education involves musculoskeletal injuries and gets the student familiar with common illnesses and how to deal with them.
-The sites range from a Family Physician holding a weekly clinic in the Athletic Training Room to going to a Dr’s office and shadowing them while they are seeing patients.
+The sites range from a Family Physician holding a weekly clinic in the Athletic Training Room to going to a physician’s office and shadowing them while they are seeing patients.

 Another unique component to our spring senior clinical class will have an opportunity to attend various workshops offered by our district or national organizations to network with other students pursuing certification and professionals in the athletic training profession.

 Approved Clinical Rotations Available

 Physical Therapy Clinics